7 Chakras

 Third Eye Chakra - (Ajna) OM - Note A

-Sitting in the centre of your forehead, your Third Eye Chakra is believed to resonate with the A note and the colour indigo.
+Sitting in the center of your forehead, your Third Eye Chakra is believed to resonate with the A note and the colour indigo.
 This chakra oversees intuition and understanding.

 Crown Chakra - (Sahasrara) AH - Note B